kaiaai/install/kaia-ros_humble-desktop/README.md

 - ROS2 with its desktop environment
 - Micro-ROS including the Micro-ROS agent
 - A workspace with Kaia.ai ROS2 packages

-The pre-built image is available at https://hub.docker.com/r/kaiaai/kaia-ros
+A pre-built image is available at https://hub.docker.com/r/kaiaai/kaia-ros

 Docker pre-built image pull command:\
 `docker pull kaiaai/kaia-ros:humble-desktop`